cashTangoTangoCash/orgFixLinks/README.md

 1.  repair links (inside an org file) to files on local disk

-2.  add a [header](header.md) to an org file; header is a list of incoming links, outgoing links, and tags
+2.  add a [header](header.md) to an org file; this header is a list of incoming links, outgoing links, and tags